lydell/frappe/readme.md

 - `a %% b` “useful” modulo.
 Used it a few times. `(a % b + b) % b` is difficult to remember.

+- Significant indentation.
+I _love_ significant indentation, so it hurt a bit making this decision.
+It takes Frappe further away from JavaScript, and requires to make lots of difficult decisions, but it _might_ be worth it.

 Considered features intentionally left out
 ------------------------------------------

-- Significant indentation.
-I _love_ significant indentation, so it hurt a bit making this decision.
-It takes Frappe too far away from JavaScript, and requires to make lots of difficult decisions.

 - `#` for single line comments. `#` is beautiful and short and used in many languages, but it deviates from JavaScript for little reason.
 Better to keep